mangei/social-platform-guard/README.md

 # Limitations

-This extension works currently only if your language setting is set to English.
+This extension works currently only if your language setting is set to English or German.

 # Support